The prestigious Spanish surname Arbuelo finds its origin in the place name Arguello, which is the name of a number of locations in

 This web page shows only a small excerpt of our Arbuelo research.Another 98 words (7 lines of text) covering the years 1555, 1566 and 1565 are included under the topic Early Arbuelo History in all our PDF Extended History products and printed products wherever possible.

 Con la Reconquista guerra con la que los cristianos bajo las órdenes del rey Fernando y la reina Isabel reconquistaron a España y expulsaron a los musulmanes invasores en el año 1492.
-Dentro de estos nombres de familias se han destacado, por ejemplo, Captain Francisco de Arguello Valderrama y Palomeque, who...
-Another 87 words (6 lines of text) are included under the topic Early Arbuelo Notables in all our PDF Extended History products and printed products wherever possible.
+Dentro de estos nombres de familias se han destacado, por ejemplo, Captain Francisco de Arguello Valderrama y Palomeque, who held the title of Regidor Perpetuo of Tenerife, in the Canary Islands.
+Martín de Argüelles, Jr. (born 1566)...
+Another 69 words (5 lines of text) are included under the topic Early Arbuelo Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: Ivan De Arguello who arrived in Peru in 1534; Magdalena de Arguello who sailed to Peru in 1582; and Juan de Arguello who settled in New Spain